pranit1988/ExploratoryTesting_Moneyfy/README.md

 * Accounts sub-menu should allow creating transfer transaction
 * App Home screen should display Category actions.
 * Category actions buttons should open "New expense" screen
-* New expence screen should have active input of transaction ammount
+* New expence screen should have active input of transaction amount
-* It should be possible to enter transaction ammount using the onscreen numeric keyboard
+* It should be possible to enter transaction amount using the onscreen numeric keyboard
-* It should be impossible to skip transaction ammount input (zero value is not accepted)
+* It should be impossible to skip transaction amount input (zero value is not accepted)
 * Input value should be validated
 * New expense screen should display onscreen numeric keyboard
-* Onscreen numeric keyboard should influence only transaction ammount input
+* Onscreen numeric keyboard should influence only transaction amount input
 * New expenses screen shoult have button ADD '[CATEGORY NAME]'
-* Tapping on ADD button, if the transaction ammount is zero, highlights transaction ammount input
+* Tapping on ADD button, if the transaction amount is zero, highlights transaction amount input
 * App Home screen should display -/+ fab buttons
 * Tap on - fab button opens New expense screen
 * Tap on + fab button opens New income screen.
-* It should be impossible to Choose Category while the transaction ammount is zero.
+* It should be impossible to Choose Category while the transaction amount is zero.
 * Balance button is updated after income transaction was created.
 Transaction is displayed in Balance history section.

 ## How much time you have planned for each charter?
-   *
+   * App Home and Category screen are the primary features as it is the origin point for creating expenses/incomes.
+   * Accounts and Currencies are the secondary key features to be tested.
+   * Overall 94 TCs are identified with 32 - High, 42 - Medium and 20 - Low priortiy Test Cases, 116 days will be required to automate the test cases and complete test execution

+## What kind of risks you need to mitigate for this type of application?

+** Risks

+* User data can be lost if cloud sync is not ON all the time.
+* There is high risk to loose data if user has data of many months/yearsData is not stored on local device.

+** Mitigation

+* Without cloud sync ON User should not be allowed to access the app.
+* Local storage also need to be enabled to backup user data on device and choice need to be given to user for having backup.